gobytecoin/gobyte/doc/build-unix.md

- qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data interchange format used for payment protocol (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.x)
+ qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data interchange format used for payment protocol (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled) univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.x)

 For the versions used in the release, see [release-process.md](release-process.md) under *Fetch and build inputs*.